jensstein/oandbackup/FAQ.md

 5.0.0-beta1: 14 Sek
 4.0.1-alpha4: 19,5 Sek

+Side-Comment:
+Full scheduled/batch backup with last SAF free release (v3.2.0.) took about 10 minutes (for 195 apps at that time)
+--> so much faster
+The time difference (for most of the test-tasks shown here) is due to:
+- no SAF
+- no external data support
+- no obb files support
+- other folder structure
+- different encryption
+- (no external sd-card support )

 #### I do not see any apps in the list.
 What can be the reason?

 In most cases the you chose a special Android folder for your backups. (e.g. common mistake is root '/storage/emulated/0' or the "Downloads" folder)